kstenerud/concise-encoding/cbe-specification.md

 |  *5   | Chunk Header (0x38 = length 28, no continuation) |
 |  *6   | Media bytes                                      |

-Which is the shell script (media type "application/x-sh"):
+The media in this example is the shell script (media type "application/x-sh"):

 ```sh
 #!/bin/sh